Create a Slack Bot with TypeScript in 3 Steps

 There are SLACK_APP_TOKEN and SLACK_BOT_TOKEN variables missing in index.ts.
 These are used to authenticate our application.
 In order to get them, we should register a new Slack application.

-Step 2: Creating a Slack Bot
+Step 2: Building a Slack Bot

 Go to https://api.slack.com/apps?new_app=1.
 There you should see a modal window: